galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 # Compute the target product flux

-Firstly, in the RetroSynthesis workflow (available in [Galaxy SynbioCAD platform](https://galaxy-synbiocad.org)), molecules contained within a full SBML model are used to generate heterologous pathways.
-As a result, the calculated heterologous pathways can easily be merged into the full organism GEM (Genome-scale metabolic models) (E.Coli iML1515), enabling the whole-cell context to calculate the production flux of a given target (Lycopene).
-The provided model is in SBML format and was previously downloaded from the [BiGG database](http://bigg.ucsd.edu/).
+Notice that the starting compounds (in other words, _the precursors_) of the predicted pathways (also referred as the _heterologous pathways_) are compounds that have been initially extracted from the genome-scale metabolic model (GEM) of the organism we are interested in (also referred as _chassis_).
+While this step is out of the scope of the present Pathway Analysis tutorial, this means that the precursors of predicted pathways are also present in the chassis model.
+Hence, predicted pathways and the chassis organism model can be merged to construct "augmented" whole-cell models, enabling flux analysis of these metabolic systems.
+This is what we'll do here to predict the production flux of a compound of interest.

+Within the frame of this tutorial, we'll use the _E. coli_ iML1515 GEM (downloaded from the [BiGG database](http://bigg.ucsd.edu/)) to model the chassis metabolism of _E. coli_ and the target compound is the lycopene.
+The provided _E. coli_ model is in the SBML.
+The extraction of precursor compounds and the pathway prediction have already been performed during the RetroSynthesis workflow (available in [Galaxy SynbioCAD platform](https://galaxy-synbiocad.org)).
-The FBA (Flux Balance Analysis) method used to calculate the flux is a mathematical approach (as decribed in section Methods in {% cite Hrisson2022 %}) which uses the COBRApy package ({% cite Ebrahim2013 %}) and proposes 3 different analysis methods (standard FBA, Parsimonious FBA, Fraction of Reaction).

-The first two methods are specific to COBRApy package and the last one `Fraction of Reaction` is an in-house analysis method (as decribed in section Methods in {% cite Hrisson2022 %}) to consider the potential burden that the production of a target molecule may have on the cell and the impact of the target itself.
+The FBA (Flux Balance Analysis) method used to calculate the flux is a mathematical approach (as decribed in section Methods in {% cite Hrisson2022 %}) which uses the COBRApy package ({% cite Ebrahim2013 %}) and proposes 3 different analysis methods (standard FBA, parsimonious FBA, fraction of reaction).
+The first two methods are specific to the COBRApy package and the last one `Fraction of Reaction` is an in-house analysis method (as decribed in section Methods in {% cite Hrisson2022 %}) to consider the cell needs for its own maintenance while producing the target compound.

-The objective of FBA is to simulate the flux of a target while considering this potential burden.
-Under such simulation conditions, the analysis that returns a low flux may be caused by the starting native compound itself not having a high flux, or the cofactors required having a low flux, while the pathways with high flux would be caused by both the starting compound and the cofactors being in abundance.
-In either case, bottlenecks that limit the flux of the pathway may be identified and pathways that do not theoretically generate high yields can be filtered out.
+Within the workflow, the purpose of the _Flux Balance Analysis_ tool is to predict the production flux of the targeted compound, while considering the cellular needs.
+Under such simulation conditions, the analysis that returns a low production flux may be due to some precursor compounds having a limiting production flux, nor cofactor fluxes involved not being sufficiently balanced by the chassis native metabolism.
+Pathways with high flux would be caused by both the precursor compounds and the cofactors being in abundance.
+In either case, bottlenecks that limit the flux of the pathway may be investigated (this is outside of the scope of the workflow) and pathways that do not theoretically generate high yields can be filtered out.

-We first perform FBA (with COBRApy) for the biomass reaction and record its flux.
-The upper and lower bounds of the biomass reaction are then set to the same amount, defined as a fraction of its previously recorded optimum (default is 75% of its optimum).
-This ensures that any further FBA solution would have a fixed biomass production regardless of the conditions set for further analysis.

-The method forces a fraction of its maximal flux through the biomass reaction while optimizing for the target molecule, records the flux directly to the SBML file and all changed bounds are reset to their original values before saving the file.
+We first perform an FBA (with COBRApy) optimizing the biomass reaction and record its maximal theoretical flux.
+The upper and lower bounds of the biomass reaction are then set to a same amount, equals to a fraction of its previously recorded optimum (default is 75% of its optimum).
+The method then performs a second FBA where biomass flux is enforced to this fraction of its optimum while optimizing the target production flux.
+Simulated fluxes are recorded directly into the SBML file and all changed flux bounds are reset to their original values before saving the output file.

 ![Flux Balance Analysis](../../images/fba_calculation.png)

 > ### {% icon details %} Comment
 >
-> Compounds that cannot carry any flux are temporarily removed from the reaction for the FBA evaluation.
-Such cases can happen due to side substrates or products of predicted reactions that do not match any chassis compound.
-This enables FBA to consider whole-cell conditions for the theoretical production of the user’s target molecule.
+> Blocking compounds that cannot provide any flux are temporarily removed from heterologous reactions for the FBA evaluation.
+Such cases can happen due to side substrates or products of predicted reactions that do not match any chassis compound, representing dead-end paths.
 >
 {: .details}